 3. Stress Management: Try yoga, meditation, and other relaxation methods

-4. Ayurveda Therapy: IBS is usually tough to cure and it takes time.
+4. Ayurveda Treatment for IBS is usually tough to cure and it takes time.
 According to Ayurveda scholars and professionals, it's curable in kids, difficult to treat in middle age patients and incurable in elderly patients.
 The chronic kinds of IBS are extremely tricky to cure or even incurable.

 If your problems are moderate or severe, your physician might suggest counseling --particularly if you have depression or if anxiety tends to worsen your symptoms.